Facial Action Unit Detection via Adaptive Attention and Relation: AAR for Facial AU Detection

-To supervise the learning of each AU feature $\mathbf{f}^{(0)}_{ij}$, we use the last one-dimensional fully-connected layer followed by a sigmoid function to obtain the initially estimated AU occurrence probability $\hat{p}^{(0)}_{ij}$.
-Then, we employ an AU detection loss for $\hat{p}^{(0)}_{ij}$, which is defined as
+We also expect weakly correlated regions distributed globally in the face, which are changed diversely across persons and expressions, can be adaptively captured by $\mathbf{\widehat{M}}_{ij}$.
+We element-wise multiply $\mathbf{\widehat{M}}_{ij}$ with each channel of the fourth convolutional feature map to emphasize the regions with higher attention weights.
+The learned AU feature $\mathbf{f}^{(0)}_{ij}$ with a size of $12c$ is obtained by further applying a convolutional layer and a global average pooling layer~\cite{lin2013network}.
+To supervise the learning of each global attention map $\mathbf{\widehat{M}}_{ij}$, we use the last one-dimensional fully-connected layer followed by a Sigmoid function to obtain the initially estimated AU occurrence probability $\hat{p}^{(0)}_{ij}$.
+The AU detection loss~\cite{chen2022geoconv} for $\hat{p}^{(0)}_{ij}$ with a weighting strategy is defined as

-where $p_{ij}$ denotes the ground-truth occurrence probability of the $j$-th AU in the $i$-th frame, and $w_j$ is a weight parameter~\cite{shao2018deep} to weight the loss of the $j$-th AU for alleviating the data imbalance issue.
-We set $w_j=(1/o_j)/\sum_{k=1}^{m}(1/o_k)$, in which $o_j$ is the occurrence rate of the $j$-th AU in the training set.
+where $w_j$ denotes the weight of the $j$-th AU, $v_j$ denotes the weight for occurrence of the $j$-th AU, and $p_{ij}$ denotes the ground-truth occurrence probability of the $j$-th AU in the $i$-th frame.
+In the training sets of most AU datasets~\cite{zhang2014bp4d, mavadati2013disfa, girard2017sayette, kollias2019expression,kollias2021analysing}, different AUs have significantly different occurrence rates, and most AUs have much lower occurrence rates than non-occurrence rates.
+To suppress the two types of data imbalance issues, we define $w_j$ and $v_j$ as

-Although $\mathcal{L}^{u}$ can encourage $\mathbf{M}_{ij}$ to capture all the relevant regions, some irrelevant regions may also have certain responses, which negatively impacts the performance of AU detection.
-To only preserve the attentions in highly relevant regions, we propose an attention regularization term to constrain the learned attention maps:

-where $M_{ijab} \in (0,1)$ denotes the attention weight in the $a$-th row and the $b$-th column of $\mathbf{M}_{ij}$.
-The attention regularization essentially uses the L1 norm to ensure the sparsity of attention weights so as to suppress insignificant attentions.
-By combining Eqs.~\eqref{eq:L_u} and~\eqref{eq:att_regu}, we obtain the full loss in the attention learning stage:

-where $\lambda^r$ is a hyper-parameter to weigh the importance of the attention regularization.
-In this stage, all the convolutional layers employ $3\times 3$ kernels with stride $(1,1)$ and padding $(1,1)$, and all the max-pooling layers process $2\times 2$ spatial fields with stride $(2,2)$.
+where $n$ and $n_j^{occ}$ are the total number of samples and the number of samples occurring the $j$-th AU in the training set, respectively.
+The occurrence rate of the $j$-th AU can be formulated as $n_j^{occ}/{n}$.